veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 This ensures that if one region experiences a disruption or outage, your data will still be available from another region.

 Replicating an S3 bucket is also very simple to do with just a few clicks in the AWS Console or through the use of APIs.
-There is an [an official article on AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-walkthrough-2.html) explaining how to configure such an replication.
+There is [an official article on AWS docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-walkthrough-2.html) explaining how to configure such a replication.
 However, making these changes in the infrastructure-as-code is not that straightforward.
-In this article we are going to replicate s3 bucket across different accounts using CloudFormation and yaml notation.
+In this article, we are going to replicate s3 bucket across different accounts using CloudFormation and yaml notation.

-## What, where and how to replicate?
+## What, where, and how to replicate?

 Let's assume we have defined two S3 buckets: